arindas/arindas.github.io/content/blog/segmented-log-rust.md

 }
 ```

 I will clarify the generic parameters in a while.
-However, let's first state
-this:
+However, we have an
+additional requirement:

-We want to enable records stored in the segmented-log to contain their index in
+_We want to enable records stored in the segmented-log, to contain the record
+index in the metadata._

-the metadata.
-In order to achieve this, we do this:
+In order to achieve this, we create a new struct `MetaWithIdx` and use it as
+follows:

 ```rust
 pub mod commit_log {